waynetee/tp/docs/UserGuide.md

 * If only buyers or only properties are visible, `stat` automatically presents the only buyers/only properties view.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If you are using macOS, you may have some issues with this command, due to incompatibilities with the underlying library.
+If you are using **macOS**, you may have some issues with this command, due to incompatibilities with the underlying library.
 We recommend that you make use of other commands like `sort` or `match` for data analysis.
 Fixing these platform incompabilities is one of our main priorities for future development, and we are confident that `stat` will serve you well in the near future.
 </div>

 ### Locating properties/buyers by name, tags, price: `find`